darkhoundz/KLCiS-TP-Link-Omada-Hotspot-E-Payment--v2/README.md

 ## REQUIRED BEFORE THE SETUP:

-    DISABLE the HTTPS Redirection on your Omada Portal, Login to your Omada Cloud/hardware controller, select your Site, go to Settings > Portal > Edit  > UNCHECK/DISABLE the HTTPS Redirection.
+    ENABLE the HTTPS Redirection on your Omada Portal, Login to your Omada Cloud/hardware controller, select your Site, go to Settings > Portal > Edit  > CHECK the HTTPS Redirection.
 This is to prevent slow KLCiS Voucher System payment method loading time.

 ## USE WINRAR TO ZIP THE index.html and the resources folder ONLY.
 DO NOT USE WINZIP TO PREVENT UNSUPPORTED BROWSER ERROR.